 - Be sure to have insurance that covers medical evacuation, in case you have to be flown back to the U.S. (or other country) for medical treatment.

 - There is a school hospital on the CUC campus that exchange students can go to (at their own expense).

 - Please visit our Resources Page for more information about health and safety in Beijing.

 Medical Insurance Requirement

 Medical health insurance coverage that is applicable outside of the United States (China in particular) is required for participation in the China Exchange program.
-You will be required to purchase Emerson College's student health plan offered by Aetna Student Health if your current insurance does not provide adequate coverage.

 Please check with your insurance agent regarding any policy questions or concerns you may have about health benefits while participating in the China Exchange program.
 If you believe your current insurance policy does not provide sufficient medical coverage while out of your state/geographical service area, please research a health insurance plan that does.
-For your current alternate health plan to be comparable to the Aetna student health plan:

 The plan must provide reasonably comprehensive coverage of health services, including preventive and primary care, emergency services, hospitalization benefits, ambulatory patient services, and mental health services throughout the school year.